In this article, let’s Discover Georgia in winters.

 Recommended 3 days Itinerary for Georgia

-Day 3 Come back to Tbilisi and have a Tbilisi city tour by walking around the Narikala fortress and going up to the hill by cable car.
+- Day 3 – Come back to Tbilisi and have a Tbilisi city tour by walking around the Narikala fortress and going up to the hill by cable car.
 Witness the old street ethnic houses of Tbilisi.
-Also, you can go to Trinity Church, Bridge of Peace, Mtsaminda Park and Botanical gardens.
+Also, you can go to Trinity Church, Bridge of Peace, Mtsaminda Park, and Botanical gardens.

-5 Days Itinerary
+5 Days Itinerary – Discover Georgia in winters

-Day 3 – Go to Jvari Monastery, Mtshekta, Ananuri Fortress, Agravi river bathing Gadauri /Kazbegi and stay at night in Kazbegi
+- Day 3 – Go to Jvari Monastery, Mtshekta, Ananuri Fortress, Agravi river bathing Gadauri /Kazbegi, and stay at night in Kazbegi.

-Day 4 – Kazbegi sightseeing and return to Tbilisi and enjoy Tbilisi evenings
+- Day 4 – Kazbegi sightseeing and return to Tbilisi and enjoy Tbilisi evenings

-- Also, you can go to Trinity Church, Bridge of Peace, Mtsaminda Park and Botanical gardens.
-Also, natural sulphurs baths of Tbilisi are famous and one must try it but be cautious water is too hot.
+- Also, you can go to Trinity Church, Bridge of Peace, Mtsaminda Park, and Botanical gardens.
+Also, the natural sulfur baths of Tbilisi are famous, and one must try but be cautious if the water is too hot.

-SNOW RESORTS OF GEORGIA
+SNOW RESORTS OF GEORGIA | GEORGIA IN WINTERS

 Shopping – Sweets made from Grape juice and nuts, Red wine, Handicrafts like meenakari jewelry and woolen stuff made from original sheep wool and fur.